fmorenopino/HeterogeneousHMM/README.md

 ### 1. Multinomial HMM.

-In the multinomial HMM, the emission probabilities are discrete, whetever it is binary or categorical.
+In the multinomial HMM the emission probabilities are discrete, whetever it is binary or categorical.

 **Parameters:**